Bengbu Anhui, China Travel Guide

 Zhanggongshan Park Zoo houses various animals.
 Longzihu The loch is a habitat for bird species, especially during migratory seasons.

-Bengbu's terrain is mostly level, part of the North China Plain.
+Bengbu's the ground is mostly level, part in the North China Plain.
 There are no prominent geological characteristics such as mountains, caves, or unique rock formations.

-Longzihu Lake is the main natural water body for recreation.
+Longzihu The body of water is the main natural water body for recreation.
 The Huai River flows through the city, offering parkland and scenic views along its banks.
 No ocean beaches due to inland location.

 Bengbu Ancient Street: A reconstructed historical-style street with traditional architecture, shops, and eateries, evoking past charm.